 A metal spoon and a plastic spoon are the same size, but the metal spoon is heavier.
 Why?
 This is because the metal spoon is made of more matter than the plastic spoon.
-The matter in the metal spoon is more compact (packed together).
+How is that possible?
+The matter in the metal spoon is more densely packed together.